anoma/nspec/overrides/templates/engine-template.md

     ```

-    For an engine page,
-    it may be sufficient to
+	One may take a pre-existing diagram and
-    "cut out" a portion of such a larger diagram, or
+    "cut out" a portion or
     mark it as in the following variation of the previous diagram.